webdevcody/launchpad/README.md

 # Setup

-1. `npm i`
+1. `npm i --save launchpad/shuttle`
+2. `copy ./node_modules/launchpad/simple/* .`
-2. `npm run -w example dev`
+3. `npm run -w example dev`

-This will run an example API using the launchpad library.
+This will setup a simple an example API using the launchpad library.

 ## Todo